metno/weatherapi-docs/doc/sunrise/astro.md

     - sunrise
 ---

-This service is being deprecated soon.
-New projects should look into using version 3.0 which is currently in beta.
+This service is deprecated and will be terminated on 1 Sept 2023.
+New projects should use the current version 3.0.
 {: .warning }

 ## Sunrise 2.0